Cal Poly Financial Aid

-- For the 2018-19 academic year, The Free Application for Federal Student Aid (FAFSA) and the California Dream Act Application can be completed starting October 1, 2017.
-We encourage all of our financial aid students to complete their application by March 2, 2018, priority filing date to maximize potential aid opportunities.
+- For the 2020-2021 academic year, the Free Application for Federal Student Aid (FAFSA) and the California Dream Act Application can be completed starting October 1, 2019.
+We encourage all students to complete their application by the March 2, 2020 priority filing date to maximize potential aid opportunities.

 - For more detailed information on the financial aid process, please refer to our Vital Award Information page.
 Other financial aid details can be found on the pages of our website.
 We recommend that you review them carefully.